postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-mock_with_api.md

 **Add the request header(s):**

-   *   Mock requests require one mandatory header, `x-api-key`, which is your Postman API key for authentication.
+   *   Requests made to a private mock require one mandatory header, `x-api-key`, which is your Postman API key for authentication.
 Don't have a Postman API key?
 [Create one here](https://app.getpostman.com/dashboard/integrations/pm_pro_api/list){:target="_blank"}.
+The default public mocks do not require this header.
    *   Mock requests also accept another optional header, `x-mock-response-code`, which specifies which integer response code your returned response should match.
 For example, 500 will return only a 500 response.
 If this header is not provided, the closest match of any response code will be returned.
+   *   Similarly, other optional headers like `x-mock-response-name` or `x-mock-response-id` allow you further specify the exact response you want by the name or by the uid of the saved example respectively.
+You can get the example response uid by using the Postman API to [GET a Single Collection](https://docs.api.getpostman.com/#647806d5-492a-eded-1df6-6529b5dc685c){:target="_blank"} and searching for your example in the response.
+The uid has the syntax `<user_id>-<response_id>`.
+Without these optional headers, the mock will follow a [matching algorithm](/docs/postman/mock_servers/matching_algorithm) to decide which example to return.

 [![request headers](http://blog.getpostman.com/wp-content/uploads/2017/03/Screen-Shot-2017-03-15-at-4.27.58-PM-1024x615.png)](http://blog.getpostman.com/wp-content/uploads/2017/03/Screen-Shot-2017-03-15-at-4.27.58-PM.png)